sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 Linking this back to our example, the case where both Thelma and Louise confess is the Nash equilibrium point since Thelma has no utility if she changes her strategy unilaterally.
 If she chooses to not confess, instead of 10 years in prison, she will receive 20 years while Thelma will be released.
 In other terms, her utility will be lower than the Nash-equilibrium point.
 In summary, in Nash games, each actor chooses the strategy with the highest payoff for themselves, assuming that the other actors have done the same at the same time  {cite}`Gabriel_Conejo_Fuller_Hobbs_Ruiz_2013`.

 Such Nash games can be  used to describe perfectly competitive electricity markets, where the producers and consumers are price-takers.
-This means that the market actors do anticipate how their own actions will influence the market price.
+This means that the market actors do not anticipate how their own actions will influence the market price.
 In contrast, in Nash-Cournot games, each firm anticipates its impact on the market through the knowledge of the inversion function {cite}`ruiz2014tutorial`.
 More specifically, in a Nash-Cournot game, the firms compete on production quantity and anticipate the impact of their own actions on the commodity price.

 ```{admonition} Pareto Optimal Outcome
 The Pareto optimal strategy, named after the economist Vilfredo Pareto, corresponds to a strategy, where no alternative one exists, that benefits all actors.
 Therefore, it is the optimal solution for all actors jointly.